manticoresoftware/manticoresearch/installer/specification.md

 - `uninstall`: stop and remove Manticore, preserving repository configuration and data/config state.
 - `purge`: stop and remove Manticore, then remove the repository bootstrap package when applicable.
 - `purge-all`: same as `purge`, then remove configured Manticore config and data directories after explicit confirmation unless `silent` is set.
-- `dev`: explicitly switch to 'Dev' repository
+- `dev`: explicitly switch to the `Dev` repository.
+If Manticore is already installed, align it to the latest version available from that channel through the upgrade flow after confirmation unless `upgrade` is also present.
-- `release`: explicitly switch to 'Release' repository
+- `release`: explicitly switch to the `Release` repository.
+If Manticore is already installed, align it to the latest version available from that channel through the upgrade flow after confirmation unless `upgrade` is also present.

 If different `dev`, `release` exist in one command, it should be treated as error. (if user selects one and same repo, i.e. `dev` more than once - that is not error).